Roller23/ckript-lang/README.md

 alloc obj Mark = Person("Mark", 23, function(void) void {
   println('Hello my name is ' + this.name);
 });
-Mark.greet(); // Runtime error: 'this' is not defined bind(Mark);

 Mark.greet(); // Hello my name is Mark
 ```

-The reason for this is the fact that functions and objects are very loosely connected.
-When a function is an object member it is treated like any other value, it is not a method (yet).

-In this example `bind()` binds the reference to the object to all its member functions, effectively turning them into methods.

 The type of `this` is `ref obj` meaning that only allocated objects can have member functions that use `this`.